docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 The following *inline-compatible directives* are implemented in Docutils:

+:`"date"`_: inserts the current local date.

 :`"image"`_: can be used for block-level images as well as in a
              substitution definition for `inline images`_.

+:`"raw"`_: can be used in block-level context as well as in a
+           substitution definition.

 :`"replace"`_: allows simple macro substitution.
   It also provides a workaround__ for the still missing support of